AUIN0/Guest-Counter-using-Arduino/README.md

 # Guest-Counter-using-Arduino

-This project is made for an event to count the visitors (guests) using Arduino Uno.
+This project is made for an event to count the visitors (guests) using PIR motion sensor and displayed in an LCD I2C.

 Components are:
 1. Arduino Uno